Academic and Career Development, Engineering Education, College Teaching

 Amy Swan is an assistant professor of higher education at George Mason University.

 Dr. Swan’s research interests center on teaching and learning environments that affect students’ academic and career development, with a particular focus on experiential and contextual factors that shape students’ educational decision-making processes and occupational aspirations, as well as pre-college and college classroom innovations and their effect on student learning.

 Before coming to Mason, she was a postdoctoral research associate at the Center for Advanced Study of Teaching and Learning in Higher Education (CASTL-HE) at the University of Virginia’s Curry School of Education.
-Dr. Swan holds a PhD in education from the University of Virginia and also completed a master’s degree in arts management at Carnegie Mellon University and a bachelor’s degree in women’s studies at the University of North Carolina at Chapel Hill.
+Dr. Swan holds a PhD in education from the University of Virginia and also completed a master’s degree in arts management at Carnegie Mellon University and a bachelor’s degree with honors in women’s studies at the University of North Carolina at Chapel Hill.

 Rowan-Kenyon, H.T., Savitz-Romer, M., Ott, M.W., Swan, A.K., & Liu, P. (2017).
 Finding conceptual coherence: Trends and alignment in the scholarship on noncognitive skills and their role in college success and career readiness.
 Higher Education: Handbook of Theory and Research, 32, 141-179.

 Rowan-Kenyon, H.T., Blanchard, R.D., Reed, B.D., & Swan, A.K.
 (2016).
 Predictors of low-SES student persistence from the first to second year in college.
 In T.I.K.
 Youn (Ed.), Paradoxes of the democratization of higher education (Research in Social Problems and Public Policy, Volume 22, pp. 97-125).
 Bingley, United Kingdom: Emerald Group Publishing Limited.